 - Bring a bug screen shelter.

-- Check TripAdvisor reviews to see what the bug conditions are like before you go.
+- Check trail reports to see what the bugs are like before you go.

 Rattlesnakes